andrewiggins/react-suspense-sandbox/src/suspense/README.md

         render a loading over the entire tree, and avoid tearing when rendering loading)
     - Sync suspense requirements
-      - Rerender update on caught promise in Placeholder component
+      - Immediately render Placeholder's fallack prop when suspended
     - Async-like suspense requirements
-      - Handling of delayMs prop on Placeholder
+      - Delay rendering Placholder's fallback prop by delayMs prop
       - An update queue to track calls to `setState` (or other rerender triggers) while a subtree is asnyc suspended...
 Is this really required?